-Mobile phones are connecting us online but disconnecting us emotionally....
+Are Mobile phones connecting us online but disconnecting us emotionally?

-Mobile phones are connecting us online but disconnecting us emotionally…..
+Are Mobile phones connecting us online but disconnecting us emotionally?

 Every day, I meet people with hearing impairment.
 One of my patients has been living with hearing loss for many years.
 Her hearing thresholds and hearing tolerance levels are extremely minimal.
 We tried many hearing aids for her, but unfortunately none of them could help her effectively.
 She had undergone brain surgery earlier, so cochlear implant surgery is also not possible for her.
 Yet despite all these limitations, her strongest desire is only one thing, to hear, to connect, and to communicate with the people around her.